Taitava/obsidian-shellcommands-documentation/Variables/{{event_file_path}}.md

 # Variable: `{{event_file_path:relative}}` or `{{event_file_path:absolute}}`

-> Gives path to the selected file, either as absolute from the root of the file system, or as relative from the root of the Obsidian vault.
+> Gives path to the event related file, either as absolute from the root of the file system, or as relative from the root of the Obsidian vault.

 _(The above description can also be seen in the plugin's settings.)_